bfirner/essays/presentations/2025-05-WinlabInterns-ML1/downloading_a_dnn.md

 * It's easy to download a DNN
 * Doing something useful can be more difficult
+* Some tips:
-  * Avoid being too ambitious
+  * Don't be too ambitious
-  * The latest and greatest can be painfully complicated
-* Start simple; only go crazy if required
+  * Start simple, avoid the cutting edge
+  * Stay away from abandoned cdoe

 ---